 In the navigation pane, select the device you want to rename.If your screen does not look like the one below, you have an alternate version of this page.
 Refer to this overview of your network setting options.

 Enter a new name in the Name field; then click Apply.

 The name you assign is used by Google Fiber only.
 It does not affect the name of the device in any other context.

 Although you can assign the same name to more than one device, it's easier to assign each device a unique name.
 If you've assigned the same name to two devices, disconnect one of them.
 The one that's dimmed in the navigation pane is disconnected.

-If you have a device that you sometimes connect wirelessly and sometimes use an Ethernet cable, the Network tab displays it as two separate devices.
+If you have a device with which you sometimes use wirelessly and sometimes use an ethernet cable to connect, the network tab displays it as two separate devices.
 The top section of the navigation pane displays it as a wired device, and the Wi-Fi Devices section displays it as a wireless device.
 You can connect the device only one way at a time but because the Network tab displays devices indefinitely after they connect, the device can appear in both sections simultaneously.
 You can name each instance separately.